allardjun/MCSBBootcampDry/README.md

 * Install Git & other command line tools, Atom, Matlab.
 Instructions are in [Day 1 folder](/Day%201/README.MD).
 * Make a [GitHub account](https://github.com/join) if you don't already have one

-We'll ask you to install more stuff as well, but hold on until Install Fest at the end of day 1 for that.
+We'll ask you to install more stuff as well, but hold on until InstallFest at the end of day 1 for that.

 # Schedule
 A rough outline of the schedule is: